Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Results

+{\bf Single unit-cell elastic metasurfaces}\\ The metasurface under consideration is schematized in Fig.~\ref{fig:fig1}.
+It comprises two parallel silicon slabs, each has 1 mm thickness in the $z$-direction, perforated with a periodic arrangement of thin slits aligned in the $x$-direction and extending infinitely in the $y$-direction (see inset of Fig.~\ref{fig:fig1} for the cross view).
+The silicon slabs are immersed in water.
+As a consequence, the slits are filled with water.
+Such configuration makes the problem numerically two-dimensional (2D).
+Each slab exhibits a periodicity of 1 mm.
+The slit, positioned at the center of the unit-cell (UC) has a width of 0.1 mm.
+In fact, the position of the slit in the $x$-direction is later demonstrated to have negligible influence for our purposes (see Supplementary Note 3).
+The medium surrounding the UC (colored in cyan) shown in the inset of Fig.~\ref{fig:fig1} is water, including the space inside the slit.

+We use the finite-element software COMSOL Multiphysics \cite{comsol} to characterize the scattering response (transmission/reflection spectrum) of this metasurface (a single silicon slab) for ultrasound frequencies ranging from 500 to 1500 kHz.
+The propagation of sound waves in water is described via pressure acoustic module and that in silicon via solid mechanics module, as silicon supports both longitudinal and shear waves propagation (see Supplementary Note 1).
-Figure~\ref{fig:fig2}(a) depicts the transmittance ($|t|^2$) spectrum of this metasurface in logarithmic scale.
-It can be seen some regular FP resonances around 600 kHz and 1200 kHz (normal incidence is considered here) as well as two dips in the |

-of $W$ around 830 kHz and 1000 kHz.
-What needs to be emphasized here is that these resonances are broadband.
-For instance, we define at this stage the $Q$-factor of the resonance as $Q=\omega_0/\Delta\omega$, where $\omega_0$ is the resonance frequency and $\Delta\omega$ is the full-width-at-half-maximum (FWHM) or alternatively and equivalently as $Q=\omega_0/2\Gamma$, with $\Gamma$ the radiative decay rate of the leaky mode thus of complex frequency $\omega=\omega_0-i\Gamma$.
+Figure~\ref{fig:fig2}(a) presents the transmittance ($|t|^2$) spectrum of this metasurface in logarithmic scale under normal incidence, exhibiting some regular FP resonances around 600 kHz and 1200 kHz and two dips resembling a $W$-shape around 830 kHz and 1000 kHz.
+It should be emphasized that these resonances are broadband.
+For instance, the $Q$-factor of a resonance is defined as $Q=\omega_0/\Delta\omega$, where $\omega_0$ is the resonance frequency and $\Delta\omega$ is the full-width-at-half-maximum (FWHM) or alternatively and equivalently as $Q=\omega_0/2\Gamma$, with $\Gamma$ being the imaginary part of the complex frequency $\omega=\omega_0-i\Gamma$ that represents the radiative decay rate of the leaky mode.
 The resonances shown in Fig.~\ref{fig:fig2}(a) have a low $Q$-factor of around 10.
-This low-$Q$ is mirrored in its near-field of pressure, depicted in Fig.~\ref{fig:fig2}(c) that is not perfectly localized towards the metasurface, which is a signature of high leaking or $\Gamma\gg1$.
-Also, the amplitude of pressure (its real part) is somehow low, as well as the displacement field $|\Re{({\bf w})}|$ in the solid silicon layers.
-This is a typical case of an acoustic resonance that is overdamped, i.e., $\Gamma\leq\omega_0$, and hence this single metasurface cannot be used alone for the applications that we envision, e.g., sensing or acoustic lasing systems that require a $Q$-factor of the order of a few hundreds, and that is still lacking for underwater ultrasound waves, to the best of our knowledge.\\
+In particular, the resonance highlighted by a purple star has a near-field of pressure, depicted in Fig.~\ref{fig:fig2}(c) that is not perfectly localized within the metasurface, indicating high leakage or $\Gamma\approx\omega_0$.
+The amplitude of pressure (its real part) and the displacement field $|\Re{({\bf w})}|$ in the solid silicon layers are comparatively low, which is a characteristics of an overdamped acoustic resonance.
+Hence, this single metasurface cannot be used alone for the applications that we envision, e.g., sensing or acoustic lasing systems that require a $Q$-factor of the order of a few hundreds, which is still lacking for underwater ultrasound waves.\\